gokulmInfy/m2x-arduino/README.md

 1. Clone the [jsonlite](https://github.com/citrusbyte/jsonlite) repository.

-   **NOTE**: Since we are now using the old v1.1.2 API (we will migrate to the new API soon), please use the fork version of jsonlite listed above instead of the original one.
+   **NOTE**: Since we are now using the old v1.1.2 API (we will migrate to the new API soon), please use the forked version of jsonlite listed above instead of the original one.

 2. Open the Arduino IDE, click `Sketch->Import Library...->Add Library...`, then navigate to `amalgamated/jsonlite` folder in the cloned jsonlite repository.
 The jsonlite library will be imported to Arduino this way.